Why See Jersey Boys?

 Directed by Des McAnuff

 Choreography by Sergio Trujillo

 Sound Design by Steve Canyon Kennedy

 If you've seen it before, I recommend seeing it again to see how the new cast and theatre, and newcomers will delight in the sheer toe-tapping fabulousity of the numbers.

 Even if you weren't a twinkle in your parents' eyes in the Sixties, Jersey Boys has plenty of catchy non-stop hits that you are bound to recognise.Read full review

 What you thought

 Just saw Jersey Boys in London and have to say that the cast were fantastic!... more

 a brilliant girls night out , the voices and choreography were suberb and... more

-Please note: The term Piccadilly Theatre and/or Jersey Boys as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Piccadilly Theatre and/or Jersey Boys and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Piccadilly Theatre and/or Jersey Boys and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Trafalgar Theatre and/or Jersey Boys as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Trafalgar Theatre and/or Jersey Boys and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Trafalgar Theatre and/or Jersey Boys and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.